 People working in industries are at a greater risk of chemical exposure.
 Around 13 million Americans have jobs where chemical exposure is common, especially in industries like agriculture, transportation, manufacturing, healthcare services, utilities, construction, and sales (1).

 Studies also show that workplace burn injuries occur predominantly among young male workers (2).

-Chemical burns can also occur due to cosmetic products like chemical peels and face creams.
+Chemical burns can also occur due to cosmetic products like chemical peels (when done by unlicensed individuals) and a few face creams, especially for people with sensitive skin.
 Though these are rare, they can cause severe injuries and complications.

 Read on to know about the symptoms of chemical burns.

 Symptoms Of A Chemical Burn

 The symptoms of a chemical burn depend on different factors like:

 - Whether the chemical was inhaled, swallowed, or touched